-Health and Wellness have significantly grown in popularity and is excellent fun to learn and practice.
-There are different locations throughout Bangkok and around the country which practice Body Scrub, the making of Aroma Candles or learn the basics about food consumption and detox.
+Health and Wellness have grown in popularity and are fun to learn and practice.
+Different locations throughout Bangkok and around the country practice Body Scrub, make Aroma Candles, or learn the basics about food consumption and detox.
 The choice is diverse.
-You can understand more about the ugly secrets about skincare, or you can follow acupressure or acupuncture courses in Thailand.
+Mangosteen in Phuket offers regular classes, as well as Atsumi in Phuket.
+You can understand more about the ugly secrets of skincare, or you can follow acupressure or acupuncture courses in Thailand.
 The decision is yours.
-Mangosteen in Phuket offers regular classes as well as Atsumi in Phuket.

 Art Courses in Thailand

-With a fast-growing influx of international artists to Thailand, the creativeness of the Thai people and various art platforms hold in the country such as Wonderfruit and other festivals; it is no wonder that these artists teach students about art.
-You can choose from different art courses in Thailand, such as photography, textile, modern, contemporary or Thai traditional art.
+With a fast-growing influx of international artists to Thailand, the creativeness of the Thai people, and various art platforms held in the country, such as Wonderfruit and other festivals, it is no wonder that these artists teach students about art.
+You can choose from different art courses in Thailand, such as photography, textile, modern, contemporary or traditional Thai art.

 The beautiful scenery of Thailand’s underwater world is almost like no other.
-Vibrant marine life of different species makes Thailand an attractive place for diving and other watersports such as Kiteboarding, Wakeboarding, Sailing, Paddling and Snorkeling.
+The vibrant marine life of different species makes Thailand attractive for diving and other watersports such as Kiteboarding, Wakeboarding, Sailing, Paddling and Snorkeling.
+There are lots of accredited PADI dive courses in Thailand available.
 You can enrol in these courses quite quickly in the south of Thailand and cities like Phuket or on the islands such as Koh Samui, Koh Lipe, Koh Tao, Koh Chang or Koh Phangan.
 For people who’d like to stay closer to Bangkok, Pattaya offers a large scale of these activities.
-There are lots of accredited PADI dive courses in Thailand available.

 Business Meetings and Events in Thailand.

-There are three big conference and events centres in Bangkok; the most central is Queen Sirikit National Convention Center (near Asoke), while the large BITEC and IMPACT Arena (Nonthaburi) are famous for international events.
-You can find some specialized Event Management Companies such as BCD Meetings & Events.
-Click here for a list of hotels in Thailand in case you are looking for a venue to organize your next event.
+Bangkok has three big conference and events centres; the most central is Queen Sirikit National Convention Center (near Asoke), while the large BITEC and IMPACT Arena (Nonthaburi) are famous for international events.
+You can find some specialized Event Management Companies around Thailand.
+Click here for a list of hotels in Thailand if you are looking for a venue to organize your next event.